-Approximately 4 years ago I wrote a blog post entitled "7 Simple Rules to Design a Process".
-It's been a very popular blog post on our website and some of my colleagues encouraged me to "bring it up to date” – so here we are…
+Approximately four years ago, I wrote a blog post entitled "7 Simple Rules to Design a Process".
+It's been a popular blog post on our website, and some of my colleagues encouraged me to "bring it up to date," – so here we are…

 What makes me qualified?
-I have over 35 years of experience as a practitioner working with processes, as a consultant designing & implementing processes, and, ultimately, as the CEO and co-founder of Navvia where I am accountable for ensuring our company has the right processes in place for both operational readiness and compliance.
+I have been a process practitioner since 1980, as a consultant designing & implementing processes, and, ultimately, as the CEO and co-founder of Navvia, where I am accountable for ensuring our company has practical operational readiness and compliance processes.

-I am well aware that much has changed since in the world of “process design” since I initially wrote the blogpost.
+I know much has changed in the "process design" world since I wrote the blog post.

-- The rising popularity of new frameworks and approaches such as Lean IT, Agile, and DevOps emphasizing self-organizing teams & collaboration over process
+- The rising popularity of new frameworks and approaches such as Lean IT, Agile, and DevOps emphasize self-organizing teams & collaboration over the process.

-- Focus is shifting from process driven ITSM tool implementations towards implementing "out-of-the-box" processes and tools
+- Focus is shifting from process-driven ITSM tool implementations toward implementing "out-of-the-box" processes and tools.

-- A backlash against process evidenced by an increasing number of articles and blog posts with titles like "The Death of ITIL" or "How ITIL is Killing Innovation”
+- A backlash against ITIL processes (demonstrated by an increasing number of articles and blog posts with titles like "The Death of ITIL" or "How ITIL is Killing Innovation."

-Is process dead?
+Is there still a place in this world for "process design?"
 Am I wasting my time updating an article on how to design a process?

 In a single word – NO!

-IT professionals are being challenged to move at an ever accelerating pace.
-More releases, faster deployments, more stringent uptime requirements, all against a backdrop of an ever growing number of risks and threats.
+IT professionals are being challenged to move at an ever-accelerating pace.
+IT staff face more releases, faster deployments, and stringent uptime requirements, all against increasing security risks and threats.

 - How does a factory improve manufacturing throughput?

-- How does a logistics company get product to its destination quickly and reliably?
+- How does a logistics company get a product to its destination quickly and reliably?

-- How does retail organization ensure consistent high quality service?
+- How does a retail organization ensure consistent, high-quality service?